-Basic rules & recommendations
+Basic rules and recommendation

 1. Whatever method is chosen, remember the three golden rules of cleaning:

-Rule A: Try a small inconspicuous area first
+Rule A: Try a small inconspicuous area first.

-Rule B: Rinse off well with clean water afterwards
+Rule B: Rinse off well with clean water afterwards.

 2. The sooner the cleaning is carried out, the easier the stain can be removed.